-Accurate quantification via absorbance and fluorescence across a broad dynamic range can be achieved by using DeNovix spectrophotometer / fluorometer systems.
-These systems include a full-spectrum cuvette mode, microvolume mode and an integrated fluorometer.
+Accurate quantification via absorbance and fluorescence across a broad dynamic range can be achieved by using DeNovix spectrophotometer/fluorometer systems.
+These systems include a full-spectrum cuvette mode, microvolume mode, and an integrated fluorometer.
 The microvolume mode incorporates SmartPath® Technology which enables reproducible and precise quantification for 1µL samples.
-The fluorescence mode includes a proprietary optical core which uses highly sensitive photodiodes and four LED sources (UV, Blue, Green, Red).
+The fluorescence mode includes a proprietary optical core that uses highly sensitive photodiodes and four LED sources (UV, Blue, Green, Red).
 The integrated fluorometer can detect even trace levels of fluorescence over ranges of four wavelengths.

 Basics of Absorbance Measurements

 In life science laboratories, measurements of UV-Vis absorbance are traditionally made to quantify purified biomolecules.
 Using this approach, the concentration of a biomolecule can be quickly determined depending on its absorbance profile at particular wavelengths.
-Beer’s Law provides a direct method for determining the concentration of a sample if the pathlength, extinction coefficient of the biomolecule and the measured absorbance of the sample are known.
+Beer’s Law provides a direct method for determining the concentration of a sample if the path length, the extinction coefficient of the biomolecule, and the measured absorbance of the sample are known.
 Other common absorbance techniques include quantification via cuvette UV-Vis using colorimetric standard curve methods such as the Bradford assay.